NATO welcomed the tiny country of Montenegro, as its 29th member Monday

 President Trump declined to offer the same assurances while at the NATO headquarters less than two weeks ago unnerving many members of the security alliance.

-NATO's Secretary General Jens Stoltenberg acknowledged that member nations was not always on the same page.
+NATO's Secretary General Jens Stoltenberg acknowledged that member nations were not always on the same page.

 “We are an alliance of democracies and we have at time different political perspectives, but together we rise above those differences and unite around a common purpose,” Stoltenberg said.
 “To stand with each other, to protect each other, and if necessary to fight to defend each other.”